VSpaceCode/VSpaceCode/README.rst

 The key bindings work only when you are inside the code.
 For example, if you are inside the file explorer window they don't work.
-Press :kbd:`Ctrl+1` to focus the first editor group and you will be able to use spacemacs key bindings again.
+Press :kbd:`Ctrl + 1` to focus the first editor group and you will be able to use spacemacs key bindings again.

 Contributing